fatso83/learning-resources/README.md

 the [code examples](./2010-diy-di-chad-parry/src).

 #### Related:
-- the old internal [Google Guide on Writing Testable Code](https://github.com/mhevery/guide-to-testable-code?) is quite succinct.
+- Miško Hevery's [Google Guide on Writing Testable Code](https://github.com/mhevery/guide-to-testable-code?) is quite succinct.

 ### Testing Through the Domain: the example (Anders Sveen)
 A [full repository on Github](https://github.com/anderssv/the-example/) with working code and Markdown documents explaining the intent and workings of how to do effective testing through the domain using Fakes.
 Really cleared up some misconceptions for me and made it much easier to adopt and understand.